 Rapita Systems leads the way on Multicore research

 In December, Rapita Systems were pleased to welcome Dan Iorga of the Multicore Programming Group, Imperial College London, to our York offices.Researching for his PhD, Dan's focus is on worst-case execution time analysis of multicore systems.
+The need to use multicore processors in the aerospace industry is growing, prompting the FAA to release the CAST-32A position paper.
 This is an area Rapita Systems has been researching for over 10 years, developing the first commercially-viable solution.

 During his visit, Dan and our senior multi-core engineer, Dr Christos Evripidou, compared their approaches to generating microbenchmarks, which create configurable degrees of contention on shared hardware resources in multicore systems, subsequently generating interference between cores.
 Microbenchmarks are a key component of Rapita's multicore timing analysis solution.

 We conducted a short interview with Dan during his visit, the transcript of which can be found below:

 What are the biggest challenges of using multicore within the safety-critical domain?